Efficient Video Prediction via Sparsely Conditioned Flow Matching: Prior work

-\textbf{Transformers and Quantized Latents.} Following the success of large language models~\cite{Brown2020LanguageMA}, autoregressive transformers~\cite{NIPS2017_3f5ee243} emerged in the video synthesis domain and are slowly replacing RNNs.
-Conditioned on previous pixels and trained with maximum likelihood, those models can predict the next pixel of a video~\cite{weissenborn2019scaling}.
-In order to scale these methods to longer and larger videos, instead of predicting pixels, the common method is to instead predict vector-quantized codes~\cite{Oord2017NeuralDR} (usually obtained with VQGAN~\cite{esser2021taming}) either per frame~\cite{le2021ccvs,rakhimov2020latent,gupta2022maskvit,seo2021autoregressive} or a set of frames~\cite{yan2021videogpt}.
-However, transformers do not have a built in memory and hence have a restricted attention window of past observations.
+\textbf{Transformers and Quantized Latents.} Following the success of large language models~\cite{Brown2020LanguageMA}, autoregressive transformers~\cite{NIPS2017_3f5ee243} emerged in the video synthesis domain and are replacing RNNs.
+However, because of the attention mechanism, transformers incur high computational cost that scales quadratically with the number of inputs.
+In order to scale these methods to long and higher-resolution videos, an established method is to predict vector-quantized codes~\cite{Oord2017NeuralDR} (usually obtained with VQGAN~\cite{esser2021taming}) either per frame~\cite{le2021ccvs,rakhimov2020latent,gupta2022maskvit,seo2021autoregressive} or a set of frames~\cite{yan2021videogpt}, instead of pixels.

-\textbf{Diffusion Era.} Following the impressive results of score-based diffusion models~\cite{Song2021ScoreBasedGM} on image generation~\cite{Dhariwal2021DiffusionMB,Ramesh2022HierarchicalTI}, there is a lot of interest in using these models for either video generation~\cite{ho2022video} or video prediction~\cite{voleti2022mcvd,hoppe2022diffusion,harvey2022flexible,ho2022imagen,yang2022diffusion}.
-Even though unconditional models can be used to approximate conditional distributions (as in video prediction)~\cite{ho2022video}, it has been shown that directly modeling the conditional distribution has better performance~\cite{Tashiro2021CSDICS}.
+\textbf{Diffusion Methods.} Following the impressive results of score-based diffusion models~\cite{Song2021ScoreBasedGM} on image generation~\cite{Dhariwal2021DiffusionMB,Ramesh2022HierarchicalTI}, several researchers extended these models for either video generation~\cite{ho2022video} or video prediction~\cite{voleti2022mcvd,hoppe2022diffusion,harvey2022flexible,ho2022imagen,yang2022diffusion}.
+Even though unconditional models can be used to approximate conditional distributions (as in video prediction)~\cite{ho2022video}, it has been shown that directly modeling the conditional distribution yields a better performance~\cite{Tashiro2021CSDICS}.
 MCVD~\cite{voleti2022mcvd} uses masking to train a single model capable of generating past, future, or intermediate frames.
-Even though their model was only trained with $k$ frames, by applying a moving window it can be used to generate longer sequences.
-As most other methods, conditioning on older frames requires more input frames to the network which makes training more computationally demanding.
+Masking allows this model to generate longer sequences by applying a moving window, even though it was only trained with a fixed number of frames.
+However, a common shortcoming of all these methods is that conditioning on past frames increases the number of input frames, and thus also the computational cost of training.